 Uncut Sheets of 1963 Topps Football Cards

-In the sheets below, if you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
+In the diagrams below, if you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized image.
-The black lines between the cards would not appear on an uncut sheet; they are an effect of scanning the cards individually.
+The black lines between the cards did not appear on the real uncut sheets; they are an effect of scanning the cards individually.

 For general information on uncut sheets of vintage football cards, see my blog article, U is for Uncut Sheets.
 Also see my other virtual uncut sheets, listed in the left column of this page.